indus/ncc/README.md

 ctx.fillStyle = "slateGray";
 ctx.fillRect(28, 28, 200, 200)();  // >>> function call is intentional!
 ```
+this gives you an error on startup? check out [startup-errors]
 ### Examples
 1. **[draw ncc logo](https://github.com/indus/ncc/blob/master/examples/1_draw_ncc_logo.js)**
 >>> **learn** how to setup ncc and draw shapes to canvas